quoterbox/google_play_reviews/README.md

 ## Description

-1. This is a simple Python class to get reviews from Google Play Apps without any API.
+1. This is a simple Python class to get reviews from Google Play for any Apps without any API.
 2. GPRScrapper makes use Selenium library for Python and chromedriver as well(or any other for your web browser).
 3. GPRScrapper allows you to receive data in the desired language.
 4. It's easy to use in any browser with XPATH copy and paste.